eeeeeeeason/backup_mcp/README.md

 3. **Script Behavior**
-   - **If Python 3.10 or higher is already installed**: The script will directly install the `spinqit_task_manager` package and output the Python environment path and the `mcp-server` execution command.
+   - **If Python 3.10 or higher is already installed**: The script will directly install the `spinqit_mcp_tools` package and output the Python environment path and the `mcp-server` execution command.

    - **If Python 3.10 is not installed but Conda is available**: The script will create a Conda environment named `mcp-server-py310` (using Python 3.10), install the dependencies, and output the environment path and execution command.